scolc/CS993-booking-app/Readme.txt

 Booking App Login

-2 accounts exist by default for evaluting the app.
+2 accounts exist by default for evaluating the app.

 Customer login
 email: customer